Matthew4335/MLProject/index.md

 |   Josh Giddey   |      0.8750     |
 |   Ayo Dosunmu   |      0.6875      |

-Again, our model correctly idenitified 8 of the 10 All-Rookies from 2022, and actually predicted the same set of 10 players as our Logistic Regression Model.
+Again, our model correctly identified 8 of the 10 All-Rookies from 2022 and actually predicted the same set of 10 players as our Logistic Regression Model.

-Incorrect Positive Predicitons: Alperen Şengün, Davion Mitchell
+Incorrect Positive Predictions: Alperen Şengün, Davion Mitchell

 Incorrect Negative Predictions: Bones Hyland, Chris Duarte